RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 You can use Rasa Open Source components to split intents into multiple labels.
 For example, you can predict multiple intents (``thank+goodbye``) or model hierarchical intent structure (``feedback_positive`` being more similar to ``feedback_negative`` than ``chitchat``).
-Do do this, you need to use the :ref:`diet-classifier` in your pipeline.
+To do this, you need to use the :ref:`diet-classifier` in your pipeline.
 You'll also need to define these flags in whichever tokenizer you are using:

     - ``intent_tokenization_flag``: Set it to ``True``, so that intent labels are tokenized.